 How does it feel like to have dreams?

-Part 1: Early Childhood (Kindergarten and Primary School)
+Part 1: Early Childhood (Kindergarden and Primary School)

-I was born and raised in an urban area, and for the early years of my life, I enjoyed the comforts of a middle-upper-income family.
-We had a stable home, ample resources, and all the facilities one could need.
-My early childhood was filled with joy and security, and I had no reason to worry about the future.
-Life seemed perfect until a series of events turned everything upside down.
+I was born and raised in an urban area, and during the early years of my life, I experienced the comfort and stability of a middle upper income family.
+We had a secure home, access to everything we needed, and a lifestyle that left little to worry about.
+My childhood was filled with joy, safety, and a sense that life would always be this way.
+But then, a series of unexpected events changed everything, turning my world upside down.

 Just as I graduated from kindergarten, my mother was scammed by her colleagues.
 In a blink, we lost everything, our rice fields, our house, and all our belongings.
 The sudden shift from a life of comfort to one of struggle was unreal to me.
 With no other options, my mother made the difficult decision to work abroad as a TKW (Indonesian migrant worker) to support us.
 I was in the second grade of primary school when she left, and my grandparents took on the responsibility of raising me.

-To help support my family, I started to collect coconut leaves, which I turned into brooms and sold.
+To help support my family, I started to collect coconut leaves, which I turned into brooms and sell it to earn money.
 I also helped my grandmother sell kerupuk.
-Additionally, I taught myself how to forge knives, which I also sold to contribute to our household income.
+Additionally, I taught myself how to forge knives, which I also sold to contribute a lil bit to our household income.
 I also used to collect iron scrap using magnets.
 I would do anything that I could to survive.

 However, life took another tragic turn when my grandfather passed away while I was in the fifth grade.
 His death was a significant blow, and it left my grandmother and me struggling even more.
 As I approached middle school, the financial strain became overwhelming.
 The cost of education seemed unreasonably high, and I nearly had to drop out.
 The thought of not being able to continue my education was terrifying.
 I knew that without schooling, my chances of improving our situation were limited.
 It was a period filled with uncertainty and fear, but it’s weird that I always find a way.
 But, dreaming about a better future felt like a distant fantasy for me.